 Pharmaceutical Manufacturing pointed out that the system also reduces other contamination problems associated with cooling towers.
 The water that is recycled meets the sanitary requirements that manufacturers must adhere to.
 Plus, since the water won’t be contaminated, problems like airborne diseases such as Legionella are reduced.

 Energy consumption is also reduced using these systems.
 Pharmaceutical Manufacturing reported that in some climates, the plant can even turn off the chillers during colder months, reducing energy use even further.
-Energy use could be reduced as much as 95 percent.

 In today’s ever-developing world, it’s crucial that pharmaceutical manufacturers are operating at their best, and are doing so safely.
 However, for these companies to continue to become more profitable, it’s important that they find ways to cut costs and reduce energy and water use.
 To learn about how shell and tube heat exchangers can help improve your operation, talk to the experts at Enerquip.